simbathesailor/simbathesailor.dev/src/pages/bit-and-pieces-march-2020/index.md

 Let's not finish with odd number 😁.
 Here is the last one.

 20. Wrote a docker config and read more about the various command.
 I am sure, i will forget it.
-But that is ok, atleast I just understand it at higlevel and can write it again.
+But that is ok, atleast I just understand it at high level and can write it again.

 Thank you.
 That's the wrap for now.
 Stay safe and live in the moment 😄.
 Hit me up on twitter.